wei-y/wei-y.github.io.archive/_posts/2021-10-29-02-playwright-install.markdown

 ### Things learned
 - :pushpin: **`@playwright/test` and `playwright` are not the same**
 `@playwright/test` is test runner similar to Mocha, while `playwright` is the browser automation library.
-The utomation library is accessible from `@playwright/test` via the test fixture `page`, which exposes the majority f test automation API.
+The automation library is accessible from `@playwright/test` via the test fixture `page`, which exposes the majority of test automation API.
 It could use a different test framework like `Mocha` with the core `playwright` only.
 - :pushpin: **Browsers installed by Playwright**
-`playwright` handles the browser version and compatibility by itself, bypassing the already installed browser. he details can be found [here](https://playwright.dev/docs/1.15/cli#install-browsers).
-There is nother option to use the default Chrome or Edge installed on the machine.
+`playwright` handles the browser version and compatibility by itself, bypassing the already installed browser.
+The details can be found [here](https://playwright.dev/docs/1.15/cli#install-browsers).
+There is another option to use the default Chrome or Edge installed on the machine.
 Details are [here](https://playwright.ev/docs/1.15/browsers#google-chrome--microsoft-edge)
 - :pushpin: **No webdriver**
 Checking the place where browsers are installed, there is no webdrivers in there. `Playwright` uses Dev Tools rotocol in stead of Webdriver protocol allowing more control over browsers